LeanneLibGriff/ten-repo/content/10-publish.md

 nav: Publish
 ---

- Step 10
-# Digital Object Identifiers (DOI) and Persistent Identifiers (PiD)
+## Digital Object Identifiers (DOI) and Persistent Identifiers (PiD)

-#### At the end of your project, make your research data findable, accessible and re-useable using a Persistant Identifier (PiD) such as a DOI.
+At the end of your project, make your research data findable, accessible and re-useable using a Persistant Identifier (PiD) such as a DOI.

 ### Identifiers vs Persistant Identifiers